-Based upon the foregoing, it is the decision of the Commission that you are disqualified from handling cases in which you previously served as a guardian ad litem.
-However, you are not disqualified from cases involving the attorneys renting your former office space.
-The Commission is of the opinion that you should fully disclose the nature of the relationship with the attorneys and follow the tenets of West Virginia Trial Court Rule 17 where applicable for the next six months.
+Based upon the foregoing, it is the decision of the Commission that you are not disqualified from handling cases involving the BCSE attorney.
+However, the Commission is of the opinion that you should fully disclose the nature of the relationship with the attorney and follow the tenets of Rule 58 of the Rules of Practice and Procedure for Family Court and West Virginia Trial Court Rule 17 where applicable.